fish-shell/fish-shell/doc_src/cmds/string-pad.rst

 ..
 BEGIN DESCRIPTION

 ``string pad`` extends each *STRING* to the given visible width by adding *CHAR* to the left.
-That means the width of all visible characters added together, excluding escape sequences and accounting for :envvar:`fish_emoji_width` and :envvar:`fish_ambiguous_width`.
+That means the width of all visible characters added together, excluding escape sequences and accounting for :envvar:`ghoti_emoji_width` and :envvar:`ghoti_ambiguous_width`.
 It is the amount of columns in a terminal the *STRING* occupies.

-The escape sequences reflect what fish knows about, and how it computes its output.
-Your terminal might support more escapes, or not support escape sequences that fish knows about.
+The escape sequences reflect what ghoti knows about, and how it computes its output.
+Your terminal might support more escapes, or not support escape sequences that ghoti knows about.

 If **-r** or **--right** is given, add the padding after a string.